gipic/SudokuADC/README.md

 # Test
 The tests provide an example game with 4 peers which communicate and play together joining the same game.
 Functionalities tested:
 - creating a new game
-- join an existing game
+- joining an existing game
-- trying to login with an existing username
+- attempt to login with an existing username
-- trying to create a new game with an existing game name
+- attempt to create a new game with an existing game name
-- trying to join a game with a non valid game name
+- attempt to join a game with a non valid game name
 - calculating the correct score of the move
 - leaving the game